 The four cornerstones are diversely applicable to my roles as a teacher, a tutor and a writer.
 In any given moment, on any given day, in the midst of any given task, they will find their way into what I do in a variety of ways, but ultimately they underpin all of my work.

 In some situations their presence will be obvious; at other times they are simply ambient.
-In any case as a student, a tutee, or a client of mine, you should expect to be able to identify them in the work that we do together.
+In any case as a student, tutee, or partner of mine, you should expect to be able to identify them in the work that we do together.

-Of course, the four core values are supported by integrity, a work ethic, constantly striving for accuracy, truth, and an overarching professionalism that will consistently be apparent.
+Of course, the four core values are supported by integrity, a second to none work ethic, constantly striving for accuracy, truth, and an overarching professionalism that will consistently be apparent.